-FIGURE V. Work Breakdown Structure Matrix (contract WBS)
+FIGURE VI.
+Work Breakdown Structure Matrix (contract WBS)

-Sustainment has become a critical part of the acquisition phase (specifically Production and Deployment) due to technology advancements, a greater use of software, and quicker deployment of capabilities.
+Sustainment has become a critical part of the acquisition life-cycle (specifically EMD, Production and Deployment) due to technology advancements, a greater use of software, and quicker deployment of capabilities.
 The timeframe to acquire defense materiel items has changed dramatically.
 With new development techniques, often requiring multiple builds over numerous contract increments, the warfighter is now getting capability faster than ever.
 This means that sustainment activities start earlier than they have in the past and continue into the Operations and Support (O&S) phase.
-The overlap between production and deployment with the sustainment phase means both activities will be accomplished in parallel.
-Therefore, sustainment will be part of the acquisition phase as well as the O&S phase.
-Appendix L of this Standard helps Government and contractor personnel understand the relationship between the Sustainment Cost Reporting Structure (CRS) and the WBS.
-The full Sustainment CRS can be found in the OSD CAPE Operating and Support Cost-Estimating Guide and should be used in conjunction with this guide to develop sustainment structures.
+The overlap between EMD and the Production and Deployment phases with the sustainment activities means both phases may be accomplished in parallel.
+Therefore, sustainment will be a consideration of the acquisition life-cycle even before the O&S phase has started.
+Appendix L of this Standard provides the basis for capturing the wide array of sustainment type activities and costs.
+Those looking for more detail, are referred to the OSD CAPE Operating and Support Cost-Estimating Guide, which may be used in conjunction with this Standard to develop sustainment structures.

 2.2.4 Creating the WBS Dictionary.
-As part of developing a Program WBS, the program manager will also develop a WBS dictionary.
+As part of developing a Program WBS, the program manager and contractor will also develop a WBS dictionary.
 The dictionary lists and defines the WBS elements.
 Although initially prepared by the Government program manager, the contractor expands the dictionary as the Contract WBS is developed.
 The WBS dictionary will be developed starting with the generic definitions in this Standard and made program-specific to define the products being acquired to support effective Program Management by the contractor and to meet essential Request for Proposal (RFP) requirements.

-The dictionary shows the hierarchical relationship of the elements and describes each WBS element and the resources and processes required to produce it.
+The dictionary shows the hierarchical relationship of the elements and describes each WBS element, and the resources and processes required to produce it.
 It also provides basic technical characteristics for the WBS elements and provides a link to the detailed technical definition documents.
 The WBS dictionary is routinely revised to incorporate changes and must reflect the current status of the program throughout the program's life.

 2.2.5 Avoiding Pitfalls in Constructing a WBS.
 An effective WBS clearly describes what the program manager intends to acquire.
 It has a logical structure and is tailored to a particular defense materiel item.
-It serves as a common thread among the specifications, SOW, Contract Line Item Number (CLIN) structure, IMS, IMP, EVMS and Risk Management Process.
+It serves as a common thread among the specifications, SOW or PWS, Contract Line Item Number (CLIN) structure, IMS, IMP, EVMS, CSDR and Risk Management Process.
 Remember, the WBS is product-oriented; addressing the products required, not the functions or costs associated with those products.